Generic Name: glycopyrrolate and formoterol (glye-koe-PIR-oh-late, for-MOE-ter-ol FUE-ma-rate) (Inhalation route)

 Use this medicine only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 Do not stop using this medicine without telling your doctor.
 To do so may make your condition worse.

-This medicine comes with a Medication Guide or patient instructions.
+This medicine comes with a patient information leaflet or patient instructions.
 Read the instructions carefully before using this medicine.
 If you do not understand the directions or you are not sure how to use the inhaler, have your doctor show you what to do.
+Also, ask your doctor to check how you use the inhaler to make sure you are using it properly.

 When you use the inhaler for the first time, it may not deliver the right amount of medicine with the first puff.
 Therefore, before using the inhaler, prime it by spraying the medicine 4 times into the air away from the face, and shaking it well before each spray.
 If you have not used it for 7 days or longer, re-prime it by spraying the medicine 2 times into the air away from the face, and shaking it well before each spray.